yoonkim/lstm-char-cnn/README.md

 The non-English data already have end-of-sentence tokens for each line so you do not need to add the `-EOS` command (equivalent to adding `-EOS ''`, which is the default).

+#### Unicode in Lua
+Lua is unicode-agnostic (each string is just a sequence of bytes) so we use the `luautf8` package to deal with languages where a character can be more than one byte (e.g. Russian).
+Many thanks to [vseledkin](https://github.com/vseledkin) for alerting us to the fact that previous version of the code did not take this account!

 ### Model
 Here are some example scripts.
 Add `-gpuid 0` to each line to use a GPU (which is